Kokopelli84/jazz-graph-neo4j/README.md

 ##### Node attributes include:

 name: string,
 deceased: boolean,
-gender: boolean <--- 1 for male, 0 for female,
+gender: boolean,    <--- 1 for male, 0 for female
-country: string
+country: string,
 genre: string       <--- will always equal to "jazz" in this case

 Nodes: 4091
 Edges: 76644